A Qualitative Diary Study of Learning Engagement and Application on HubSpot Academy

 First-time learners on HubSpot Academy

-Current HubSpot Academy learners (completed at least 5 lessons in the past 6 months) interested in upskilling in areas such as marketing, sales and development
+Current HubSpot Academy learners interested in upskilling in areas such as marketing, sales and development

 Current Hubspot Academy learners interested in developing Hubspot CRM skills